vitaly-t/pg-promise/README.md

 ```
 For parameter `e` see documentation of the `query` event earlier.

-The library will suppress any error thrown by the handler.
+The library will suppress any error thrown by the handler and write it into the console.

 **NOTE:** The library will throw an error instead of making the call,
 if `options.error` is set to a non-empty value other than a function.